We may earn money or products from the companies mentioned in this post.

 Ski School and Lessons

 The children’s ski school area is located in the same building as childcare, which makes it convenient if you have a child in daycare and in ski school.
 The ski school has a private magic carpet for beginners that is safely separated from the rest of the public ski runs.
 Once kids are old enough and experienced enough to venture onto a chair lift, they will spend most of their time on the greens at the base of the mountain, until their ski instructor feels they are ready for greens.
+If you are teaching your kids to ski yourself, this is where you will spend most of your time, as well.

 I learned to ski in Jackson Hole as an adult.
 The instructors are very cautious and will not take you or your children outside their skill or comfort level.
 They are also very knowledgeable.
 Within a couple days of taking lessons, I was skiing blues in Jackson Hole.
 And within the same ski season, I was handling black runs at other mountains with caution but ease.
 Still, to avoid a ski injury on the slopes you need to make sure you are ready and have the necessary skills for the next level of runs.